NEPDAVE/jokes/README.md

 ## To run the service, use one of two options.

 ### Option One
-clone or download this repository into you Go workspace.
+Clone or download this repository into you Go workspace.
 ```
 $ git clone https://github.com/NEPDAVE/jokes.git
 ```